Swan/Eggplants/README.md

 * osu.ppy.sh/b/
 * & Direct osu!
 IP links

+Support for other links such as Bloodcat, other new.ppy.sh links, & more will be added in eventually.

 To share downloadable beatmaps with your friends, you can use these links:
 * eggplants.org/b/(id)
 * eggplants.org/s/(id)